 You can’t disagree on anything without being downvoted to obliviation.
 When you do disagree, people start name calling and harassing you in a gang mentality.PopRevolutionary1475, Reddit

-In short, people experience other people who try and bring you down, ridicule posts, comment on offensive things, or don’t try to engage in a respectful and meaningful conversation.
+In short, people experience other Redditors who try and bring you down, ridicule posts, comment on offensive things, or don’t try to engage in a respectful and meaningful conversation.

-And if you post something thoughtful and respectful – sometimes you’re massively downvoted, which is hardly fair.
+And if you post something thoughtful and respectful – sometimes you’re massively downvoted, which is hardly fair and can give you the feeling that Reddit is actually quite cringe.

 Sometimes, there is also a clear case of mod abuse.